JSchoonbrood/Predicting-Pollution/README.md

 Note:
 The dynamic method of pollution-optimal routing was outperformed by static pollution-optimal routing.
 This was determined to be caused by short trip durations and updating of the vehicle route too regularly.
 The simple solution would be to increase trip durations & and increase the time between route updates, however due to the low CPU utilisation of the simulation software (SUMO: Simulation Of Urban Mobility) and the time constraints, this was not deemed possible.

+The results have been analysed in detail which indicate that the proposed routing method can reduce strain on infrastructure while reducing high pollution zones and lowering overall pollution exposure.

 # How To Use
 All Programming Files are located within /Scripts/.